-The Latest Updates on Social Media Platforms - August 30th 2023
+The Latest Updates on Social Media Platforms - Edition Five

 The social media landscape is ever-evolving and marketers need to stay updated to get the best results.
 In order to help you stay on track, we’ve put together some of the latest updates to social media platforms in the past few weeks.

 This edition focuses on TikTok's initiatives towards AI-generated content transparency, Instagram's enriching multimedia features and engagement tools, and Meta's efforts to refine AI-generated content for accuracy.
 Dive into the myriad of updates, from labeling AI-content to multimedia enhancements, that are reshaping the way users and advertisers interact on these platforms.

 TikTok Takes a Step To Distinct Ai-Generated Content on Its Platform

 Transparency in content creation is paramount.
 TikTok has enhanced this principle with the release of its new label feature, designed specifically for AI-made content.
 When uploading, creators can now find an "AI-generated content" toggle within the "more options" section.
 Using this label not only fosters trust but also aids in preventing unintended content removal.
 Remember: unlabeled content may be subject to removal.

 Historically, TikTok set a strong stance in 2020 by prohibiting deepfake videos, citing their potential to mislead and distort facts.
 This policy remains robust, as evidenced by the removal of a viral deepfake featuring Joe Rogan earlier this year.

 In related news, it was announced that Instagram is reportedly developing its own labels for AI-generated content.
 Preliminary insights suggest posts might feature notifications such as "The creator or Meta confirms this content's AI origins", supplemented with explanatory details about AI-related content.

 This is a great step for users as it enables to them to differentiate between authentic content, whilst limiting the spread of misinformation.